Loading...

 Point< int > topLeftPhysical

-The top-left of this display in physical coordinates.
+The full area of this display in physical pixels.

 double scale